tautschnig/verify-rust-std/doc/src/general-rules.md

 1. Does the pull request implement a solution that respects/meets the success criteria of the challenge?
-2. Do the contracts and harnesses incorporate the safety conditions stated in the documentation (from comments in the code and Rust book)?
+2. Do the contracts and harnesses incorporate the safety conditions stated in the documentation (from comments in the code and the [standard library documentation](https://doc.rust-lang.org/std/index.html))?
 Note that we currently focus on safety verification.
 Pre- and post-conditions towards functional correctness are acceptable as long as they do not negatively impact verification of safety, such as over-constraining input values.